karankv26/Gradient_descent_ML/README.md

-Implemented gredienr descent in ML and DL for reference!!!
+Implemented gredient descent in ML and DL for reference!!!